MicrosoftDocs/patterns-practices/patterns-practices/guide/modularity-quickstarts-for-silverlight.md

     -   **Displaying progress**.
 An application can subscribe to a progress-changed event to display byte count and percentage progress as modules are downloaded.
     -   **Action on download complete**.
 An application can subscribe to a load module–completed event to take additional action after a module loads and initializes.

+    > [!NOTE]
-    **Note:** Creating and populating a **ModuleCatalog** in XAML and downloading XAP files are two different concepts that can be used independently of each other.
+> Creating and populating a **ModuleCatalog** in XAML and downloading XAP files are two different concepts that can be used independently of each other.
 You can create and populate your **ModuleCatalog**, even if you do not download your modules.
 It is possible to add a **ModuleInfo** from code, instead of XAML, that indicates a module should be downloaded in a XAP file.

 -   **Leveraging different dependency injection containers**.
 Traditionally, QuickStarts have demonstrated using the Unity container, while the core library code remained container-agnostic.
 With the addition of Managed Extensibility Framework (MEF) to the .NET Framework 4, there are two QuickStarts, each of which uses a different container:
     -   **ModularityWithMef**.
 This QuickStart demonstrates modularity when using the MEF as the dependency injection container.
 Prism leverages MEF's declarative attribute model to integrate the **ModuleCatalog** and MEF's **ComposablePartsCatalog**.